 Long Pond Preserve

 Long Pond Preserve consists of approximately 37 acres of wet meadow and upland forest.
-It is bordered by Mead Street, Tarry-a-bit, Lake Waccabuc, and private properties form the borders to the preserve.
+Mead Street, Tarry-a-bit, Lake Waccabuc, and private properties form the borders to the preserve.
 Lake Waccabuc was once known as Long Pond, hence the preserve name.
 The Preserve includes a seven-acre wet meadow along the Mead Road frontage which overlooks the west end of the lake.
-Most of the Preserve is forested.
+Most of the Preserve is forest.
 Old stone walls run along the Mead Road frontage and portions of the northern and southern boundaries.
-A storm water retention basin was constructed by the Town of Lewisboro on the west side of the meadow to reduce phosphorus, silt, and other pollutants which otherwise would enter the lake.
+A storm water retention basin, constructed by the Town of Lewisboro, sits on the west side of the meadow.
+It retains phosphorus, silt, and other pollutants which otherwise would enter the lake.

 Long Pond Preserve has forest and meadow habitats typical of northern Westchester County.
 The meadow, forest, and lake environs support a variety of plant and animal species.
 Waccabuc Creek enters the Preserve at the southwest corner of the property and flows into the lake within the Preserve shoreline.
 This creek carries water from the Waccabuc Country Club golf course and under Tarry–a-bit and has deposited a sand bar at the west end of Lake Waccabuc.
 Smaller, sometimes intermittent streams also flow across the preserve from the north and south.
 Wetlands extend back from the lake shore along the stream corridor and northwest towards the preserve entrance.
 Skunk cabbage is prevalent in the wetlands, along with invasive phragmites.

 The meadow allows a splendid view of the lake.
 Periodic mowing supports the meadow, keeps out many shrubby plants, and maintains many species which would perish if succession were permitted to proceed.
 The field is a source of aesthetic pleasure to all who view its continually changing colors as different species reach their peak of bloom and dominate the landscape.
 Keep an eye out for the many birds and pollinators that visit during the year.